jay3332/js-cord/README.md

 ## Why was this created?
 I've always liked Javascript's syntax better than Python's, but I tend to use Python more for Discord Bot because the API wrapper for Python (discord.py) has more features than the conventional discord.js.
 This wrapper fixes that, with built in command managers, cooldown managers, a built in argument parsing system, and much more.
 ## Installation
-Instally js-cord is pretty easy with `npm`:
+Installing js-cord is pretty easy with `npm`:
 ```
 npm install js-cord
 ```
-Or, if you want the lastest version, clone it from git:
+Or, if you want the lastest version, clone this repository using git:
 ```
 npm install git+https://github.com/jay3332/js-cord
 ```